Drakx/docker-lvim/README.md

 Don't forget to run `:PackerSync` after running the container

+# TODO #
+Add github action for pulling in my 'main' NeoVIM repo to the config/nvim folder

 ### Thanks ###
 Thanks to the LunarVIM team for an easy to use out of the box config